Score-based generative emulation of impact-relevant Earth system model outputs: Data and Methods

 When reporting explicit distances is useful, we privilege defining $d$ in terms of error relative to a reference quantity.
 This makes the reported values easier to interpret and compare across variables.
 We use two strategies: relative errors and error-to-noise ratios.
 Relative errors express the error as a percentage of deviation from the ESM statistic, where an acceptable threshold is chosen by judgment (e.g.\ 10\%).
 The error-to-noise ratio is defined by dividing the error by the ESM’s internal variability.
 This is particularly relevant for evaluating errors in means: if the bias is smaller than the natural variability, it is unlikely to be detectable in individual realizations.
 This naturally sets an acceptable threshold of $d(q, p_{ESM}) \leq 1$, with larger values indicating a meaningful bias.

-\paragraph{Earth Mover Distance}
+\paragraph*{Earth Mover Distance}

-Beyond individual statistics, we argue that a metric to compare distributions in their entirety should be given a special place.
-Many useful measures of discrepancy between probability distributions exist, such as the Kullback-Leibler divergence, the total variation distance, or the maximum mean discrepancy; however, measuring discrepancies between full joint probability distributions is computationally prohibitive, and we instead focus on one-dimensional probability distributions.
-We propose here to use the Earth Mover Distance (EMD), also known as the 1-Wasserstein distance, because we find it to have a more intuitive interpretation when dealing with physical quantities.
+Beyond individual statistics, many useful metrics to compare probability distributions in their entirety exist, such as the Kullback-Leibler divergence, the total variation distance, or the maximum mean discrepancy.
+We use the Earth Mover Distance (EMD), also known as the 1-Wasserstein distance, because we find it to have a more intuitive interpretation when dealing with physical quantities.
+The EMD is computationally intractable for high-dimensional data.
+As such, alternatives like the maximum mean discrepancy are better suited as global summary metrics, at the expense of interpretability.
+This is particularly useful in machine learning, to guide model development.
+Here instead, we prioritize grid-cell level diagnostics to examine spatial patterns of error.
+In this setting, the comparison reduces to one-dimensional distributions, for which the EMD is tractable.

 Imagine distributions as binned histograms of mass as a function of horizontal location.
 Then the work to displace a unit of mass against friction is proportional to its weight times the distance.
 The EMD between $p_{ESM}$ and $q$ corresponds to the minimal amount of work needed to rearrange the masses so that they exactly overlay.
 For a single grid cell $\texttt{gc}$ and variable $\texttt{var}$, the distributions are one-dimensional, and the optimal rearrangement simply pairs quantiles together~\citep{santambrogio2015optimal}.
 Thus, if $F_{ESM}$ and $ F_q$ are the cumulative distribution functions for the ESM and the emulator, the work needed to rearrange quantiles is given by